 Over 40% of respondents use more than one translation environment routinely.
 (Astute readers may note that the percentages don't add up.
 Google's programmers are obviously fond of new math or at least screwy rounding and truncation.)
 This would include people who actually translate in multiple environments as well as those who use environments other than their favored one for project preparation and QA.
-My fiancé is a good example of this latter category; she uses "classic" Trados all the time to export TMs and terminologies provided to her, pre-segment Word/RTF and TTX files for translation in Déjà Vu X or memoQ and perform tag QA on TTX files.
+My partner is a good example of this latter category; she uses "classic" Trados all the time to export TMs and terminologies provided to her, pre-segment Word/RTF and TTX files for translation in Déjà Vu X or memoQ and to perform tag QA on TTX files.
 Probably a few other things too.
 But after she learned the benefits of more modern translation environments, I would risk singing soprano if I suggest that she actually take up translating with the Trados Workbench macros or TagEditor again.
 Maybe I can get her to look at SDL Trados Studio 2009 one day, but first I think I'll take up something safer like mud wrestling with crocodiles.

 The 8 to 12% of respondents who indicated that they use no translation tools is probably well under the true figure in our profession.
 My blog tends to attract readers with an interest in the technology of translation and not so many who like to contemplate flowery phrases for translating obscure poetry (too bad, really - that's more my taste, but first bills must be paid).
 But since one of my intentions in creating these polls was to get an idea of the technology interests of my readers and perhaps choose some future topics to reflect these interests, I'm not really concerned about an accurate representation of the full population of translators.
 The profession is simply too diverse and fragmented for me to care.
 It's interesting to see that I belong to the 1% of nutcases that use 5 or more tools - I can hear I told you so on this one already from many quarters.
 And I like to think I'm not a nerd.
 Einbildung ist auch 'ne Bildung.